What are Essential Oils?

-Essential oils can be present in the leaves, flowers, stems, or roots, and they have the characteristic odor of the plant from which they were obtained.
+Essential oils are extracted from the leaves, flowers, stems, or roots, and they contain the characteristic odor of the plant from which they were obtained.

 Fresh aromatic plants typically contain 1-2% by weight of mainly fragrant volatile compounds.
 When isolated by distillation as essential oils, the increased concentration of these constituents means that any biological properties are much more evident.
 Some of these properties may offer therapeutic benefits, but some may manifest as toxicity.

 Many of the single constituents found in essential oils are used by insects for communication.
 Though much more complex in plants, they fulfill a similar function – communication – generally as attractants to insects, occasionally a message to other plants of the same genus.
 They also act as protectors against fungi, bacteria and other predators, play an important role in attracting pollinators, and prevent other plants from growing in their territory.

 All these functions require volatility, therefore these are also known as volatile oils.
 The word “essential” is used to reflect the intrinsic nature of essence of the plant and “oil” is used to indicate a liquid that is insoluble in water.

 Essential oils are mainly inhaled aromatically, straight from the bottle or diffused into the air by a diffuser or applied topically to the skin.
 Some essential oils are used orally, but this is not recommended, unless advised by a licensed practitioner.